A fallen Marine from Long Island remembered

 Hendriks’ younger brother, Joseph, was serving in Afghanistan at the time of the attack, and escorted his brother’s body home from the battlefield.

-Sgt.
-Valiant B. Cocchi, of Burlington New Jersey, who was also in Afghanistan with the 2/25th Marines, was among a security detail that hurried to their rescue following the bombing.
+Hendriks was acting as the turret gunner on the Mine Resistant Ambush Protected vehicle, or MRAP for short.
+The turret gunner is exposed, making Hendriks the most vulnerable of the service members onboard, said Marine Sgt.
+Valiant B. Cocchi, of Burlington, New Jersey, who was in a security detail that went to the security patrol's rescue after the explosion.

-Cocchi, who said he and Hendriks befriended each other last year during a training deployment in the nation of Georgia, said Hendriks embodied the qualities of a Marine Corps leader.
-He said Hendriks’ posthumous promotion from corporal to sergeant was well deserved.
+For Cocchi, Hendriks embodied the qualities of a Marine Corps leader.
+Hendriks was promoted posthumously from corporal to sergeant, a promotion that Cocchi called well-deserved.

-“He was one of the best machine gunners I knew,” said Cocchi, who like Hendriks typically manned the machine gun turret atop armored MRAP vehicles.
+“He was one of the best machine-gunners I knew,” texted Cocchi, who like Hendriks is a turret gunner.

-“He always helped me on anything machine gun related and taught me everything I needed to know about the 240B since I was the gunner for the vehicle on my team,” Cocchi said in text message.

-His father said his Marine gunner son had a soft side that still melts his heart.

-He said when Hendriks was perhaps 11 or 12, the boy framed a three of hearts playing card and gave it to him as a Christmas present.
+When Hendriks was maybe 11 or 12, he gave a framed three of hearts playing card to his dad for Christmas.

 “He was steel wrapped in cotton,” Erik Hendriks said, emotion gripping his voice.
-“Tough as nails on the inside, but on the outside, a real softie.”
+“Tough as nails on the inside, but on the outside, a real softy.”

 Comments